hnguyennn/Regression-Analysis-on-Diamonds-Dataset/README.md

 # PSTAT 126 - Regression Analysis Final Project, Spring 2025

 ## Overview
-This project was completed as part of the PSTAT 122 course at University of California, Santa Barbara, taught by Professor Puja Pandey.
+This project was completed as part of the PSTAT 126 course at University of California, Santa Barbara, taught by Professor Puja Pandey.
+The goal of this project was to apply knowledge from the class towards a real world context by working with regression models, analyzing the dataset, and evaluating the model's performance.

 ## Objectives
 - Describe and analyze the variables in the dataset.